gehoumi/terraform-google-ciscoasav-vm/README.md

 Until you license the ASAv, it will run in degraded mode, which allows only 100 connections and throughput of 100 Kbps.
 [See Smart Software Licensing for the ASAv](https://www.cisco.com/c/en/us/td/docs/security/asa/asa96/configuration/general/asa-96-general-config/intro-license-smart.html).

-## SSH Authentication: Use Case Examples
+## SSH Authentication and Use Case Examples

-Functional example is included in the [examples](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples) directory, check it for further information.
+Functional examples are included in the [examples](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples) directory, check it for further information.

 **Warning** If you use username and password for the deployment, the secret data will be stored in the raw state as plain-text and the secret can be displayed in console output.
 I recommend using an encrypted password as explain in [basic_example_2](https://github.com/gehoumi/terraform-google-ciscoasav-vm/tree/main/examples/basic_example_2)